cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

   <figcaption>Top 5 rows the testing set</figcaption>
 </div>

-As mentioned before, most comments in the training set are in English while most comments in validation and testing set are in Non-English, including Spanish, French, Turkish and portuguese etc. The number for all types of languages in validation and test set are summarized at below.
+As mentioned before, most comments in the training set are in English while most comments in validation and testing set are in Non-English, including Spanish, French, Turkish and Portuguese etc. The number for all types of languages in validation and test set are summarized at below.

 <div class="img-div" markdown="0" style="text-align:center">
   <image src="/images/starter-blog/validation_languages.png" width="800px"/>